yepengxj/martinliu.github.io/_posts/2013-12-31-reviewers-guide-remote-3d-graphics-apps.markdown

 author: liuadmin
 comments: true
 date: 2013-12-31 11:36:27+00:00
-excerpt: This document helps you set up a simplified lab to review hardware-accelerated GPU virtualization for  Windows desktop VDI workloads on Citrix XenServer.
+description:  This document helps you set up a simplified lab to review hardware-accelerated GPU virtualization for  Windows desktop VDI workloads on Citrix XenServer.
 True GPU virtualization (a.k.a vGPU) on NVIDIA GRID  cards is supported since Service Pack 1 of Citrix XenServer 6.2.
 It extends high-performance GPU sharing capabilities